 Charter Capital is always looking to develop new invoice factoring referral relationships with brokers and cash flow consultants throughout the United States.
 We are focused on creating long-lasting and profitable relationships with factoring brokers and look forward to helping to solve cash flow issues.

-Hiring a successful factoring broker to facilitate your accounts receivable invoices is an efficient choice for many small businesses, large or small.
-When you enlist a factoring broker, you can benefit from their knowledge, experience, and network of contacts.
-You’ll also save yourself weeks of time conducting research, as the broker will do this for you.
+Hiring an experienced factoring broker with a history of success to facilitate your accounts receivable is a wise choice for a number of small businesses, whether they are fully established or just starting out.
+When you enlist the help of a factoring broker, you are benefiting not only from their services but also from their knowledge, experience, and network of contacts.
+You’ll also save yourself weeks of time that would have been spent conducting research to find the right invoice factoring company because the broker will do this for you.

 Why Brokers Like to Send Their Deals to a Factoring Company like Charter Capital:

 - The broker’s involvement can be as much or as little as they like.